Table of Contents

 The WP8024 I/O module is supplied with a 24V DC DIN rail power supply and connects to the Climkit Gateway via RS485-Modbus.

-Digital input no. 1 is connected to the load shedding relay on the DSO input meter: when this relay opens, the input deactivates, and the gateway immediately cuts the load from the electric vehicles.
+Digital input No. 1 is connected to the load shedding relay on the DSO input meter: when this relay opens, the input deactivates, and the gateway immediately cuts the load from the electric vehicles.

-Supplied with 24V DC DIN rail power supply.
+Supplied with 24V DC DIN power supply.

 2. Charging Station